 The white-striped hard tyres (C2), the yellow-striped medium tyres (C3) and the red-striped soft tyres (C4) nominated for this race is from the middle range of Pirelli tyres.
-This was the same compounds of tyres nominated for the previous race in Germany.
+This was the same compounds of tyres nominated for the first two races.

 The succession of slow corners and the extreme heat stresses the tyres in this race.
 Track position is key on this hard to overtake track.
 The strategy of all the teams will be tailored to ensure this.

 The Hamilton and Mercedes master-stroke that saw the winner pit for a second-time for the medium compound tyres which helped him hunt down Verstappen who ran out of tyres in the end will be factored into the strategies this year.

 What should we look out for this year?

 Mercedes has won the first two races of the abbreviated 2020 season with Bottas and Hamilton winning a race each.
 Verstappen and Red Bull Racing will be looking to fight back at the Hungarian Grand Prix where the circuit suits their car.

 McLaren has had a stellar start to the season and are in second position in the constructors’ championship.
 The Woking-based team had a double-points finish at the Hungaroring last year and will look to repeat the performance.

 The Racing Point team is in fourth position with a double-points finish in the last race, but the shadow of the Renault protest looms over them.
 Ferrari languishes in fifth position and will hope that the slower track at this race will suit their SF1000 challenger.